Solomon1533/1dgk.github.io/_posts/2024-01-25-google-cyber-certificate.md

 **Software development security**:

+**Tip**: Learning the history can help you understand the current state of the industry.

 ### Definitions

 **Adversarial artificial intelligence (AI)**: A technique that manipulates artificial intelligence (AI) and machine learning (ML) technology to conduct attacks more efficiently